Now with 100+ books listed on the bibliography page

 Although I have always been interested by edged weapons, I only started collecting swords in 2015.
-I started out by buying a few civil servant's swords and I have since been lucky enough to be able to buy several examples, including a few ambassador's swords.
+I started out by buying a few civil servants' swords and I have since been lucky enough to be able to buy dozens of them, including a few ambassadors' swords.
 Adding to that some Belgian swords and a few other pieces which caught my eye resulted in a small collection which badly needed documenting.
 However, I soon discovered that there was precious little information available.

 What books existed were mostly about French swords and I have but heard about a single catalogue on Belgian swords, which I have yet to find.
 Also, most of the books in question presented the swords in a very concise way, almost never giving any but the most basic measurements.
 Don't get me wrong, there are beautiful and well written books out there, just not precisely on the swords that interest me.

-This left me feeling frustrated and, as I believed that I probably wasn't the only one looking for this information, I decided to share what little I had at my disposal.
+This left me feeling frustrated and, as I believed that I probably wasn't the only one looking for this information, Before even writting books on the subject, I decided to share what little I had at my disposal via this site.